mivaprofsrvcs/miva-api/readme.md

 ##### Search

 The `search` method may be used to attach a search filter to a function's filter list.
 The most basic call to `search` requires three arguments.
 The first argument is the search field column.
-The second argument is the search operator, which can be any of the supported Api [search operators](https://docs.miva.com/json-api/list-load-query-overview#filter-list-parameters).
+The second argument is the search operator, which can be any of the supported API [search operators](https://docs.miva.com/json-api/list-load-query-overview#filter-list-parameters).
 Finally, the third argument is the value to evaluate against the search column.

 Below is an example to issue a search filter for a specific product code: